dell/karavi-observability/installer/README.md

   --csi-powerflex-namespace[=]<csi powerflex namespace>       Namespace where CSI PowerFlex is installed, default is 'vxflexos'
   --csi-powerstore-namespace[=]<csi powerstore namespace>     Namespace where CSI PowerStore is installed, default is 'csi-powerstore'
   --csi-powerscale-namespace[=]<csi powerscale namespace>     Namespace where CSI PowerScale is installed, default is 'isilon'
+  --csi-powermax-namespace[=]<csi powermax namespace>         Namespace where CSI PowerMax is installed, default is 'powermax'
   --set-file                                                  Set values from files used during helm installation (can be specified multiple times)
   --skip-verify                                               Skip verification of the environment --values[=]<values.yaml>                                    Values file, which defines configuration values